Everything you need to know about ordering the Samsung Galaxy Z Flip and Galaxy S20

 When can I buy Samsung's new phones?

-Preorders for all three Galaxy S20 models will begin on Feb.
+Preorders for all three Galaxy S20 models will begin this Friday, Feb.
 21 at 12:01 a.m.
 ET.
 Preorders placed until March 5, will receive a $100 Samsung credit for S20 orders, and a $150 Samsung credit for S20 Plus and S20 Ultra orders.

 The Galaxy S20, S20 Plus and S20 Ultra will be available in stores on March 6, the same day that preorders will begin to arrive.